Qiskit/qiskit-metapackage/docs/aqua/reciprocals.rst

       evo_time : float

-  This parameter scales the Eigenvalues in the :ref:`qpe_components` onto the range (0,1] ( (-0.5,0.5] for negativ EV ).
+  This parameter scales the Eigenvalues in the qpe component onto the range (0,1] ( (-0.5,0.5] for negativ EV ).
 If the Partial Table Look Up is used together with the QPE, the scale parameter can be estimated if the minimum EV and the evolution time are passed as parameters.
 The default is ``None``.